sct-pipeline/ukbiobank-spinalcord-csa/README.md

 * `FILES_SEG`: Images associated with spinal cord segmentation
 * `FILES_LABEL` Images associated with vertebral labeling (T1w images only)

-For the next steps, the script `uk_manual_correction` loops through all the files listed in .yml file and opens an interactive window to either correct manually segmentation or vertebral labeling.
-Each manually corrected label is saved under `derivative/labels/`folder at the root of `PATH_DATA` according to the BIDS convention.
+For the next steps, the script `uk_manual_correction` loops through all the files listed in .yml file and opens an interactive window to either manually correct segmentation or vertebral labeling.
+Each manually-corrected label is saved under `derivatives/labels/` folder at the root of `PATH_DATA` according to the BIDS convention.
 Each manually-corrected file has the suffix `-manual`.
 The procedure is described bellow for cord segmentation and for vertebral labeling.

 #### 2. Correct segmentations
 For manual segmentation, you will need ITK-SNAP and this repository only.
 See **[installation](#installation)** instructions and **[dependencies](#dependencies)**.